vishalzambre/vishalzambre.github.io/_posts/2022-11-07-ruby-file-direname.md

 If dirname received empty string or string withouth `/` then it returns the current directory.

-Not sure if this is a bug of feature &#128517;
+Not sure if this is a bug or feature &#128517;